mrzodeczko-dev/Travel-Agency-CQRS-Command-Side/README.md

 ## 📖 Overview
 [Back to Table of Contents](#toc)

 Travel Agency Command Side is the write model of a CQRS-based hotel booking platform.
-It handles all booking creation commands — validating availability via a Bucket Counting algorithm, enforcing Optimistic Locking for concurrency control, and publishing `BookingCreated` events to Kafka via the Transactional Outbox Pattern.
+It handles all booking creation commands — enforcing availability via **Pessimistic Locking** on a per-day availability table, and publishing `BookingCreated` events to Kafka via the **Transactional Outbox Pattern**.
 Built on Hexagonal Architecture with a clean separation between domain, application, and infrastructure layers.

 <a id="toc"></a>
 ## 📚 Table of Contents